amitjha329/zenith-editor-monorepo/packages/zenith-editor/README.md

 # Zenith Editor

 A modern, production-ready WYSIWYG editor built with React, TypeScript, and Tiptap.
-Perfect for Next.js applications with full SSR support.
+Perfect for Next.js applications with full SSR support and comprehensive font management.

 ## ✨ Features